 Securing New Ground highlights business opportunities

-The panels comprised a number of high-level executives at major and long-standing installation and integration companies: among them were Michael Dan, chairman, chief executive officer and president of The Brink's Company; Richard Ginsburg, president and chief executive officer of Protection One; Dennis Moriarty, senior vice president of Diebold's global security division; Kevin Dowd, Sonitrol's chairman and chief executive officer; Marty Guay, chief operating officer, and Rolf Norberg, chief technology officer, of Securitas Systems, newly spun off from Securitas; George West, vice president of security systems at Siemens Building Technologies; and Tim Whall, HSM's president and chief operating officer.
+The panels comprised a number high-level executives at major and long-standing installation and integration companies: among them were Michael Dan, chairman, chief executive officer and president of the Brink's Companies; Richard Ginsburg, president and chief executive officer of Protection One; Dennis Moriarty, senior vice president of Diebold's global security division; Kevin Dowd, Sonitrol's chairman and chief executive officer; Marty Guay, chief operating officer, and Rolf Norberg, chief technology officer, of Securitas Systems, newly spun off from Securitas; George West, vice president of security systems at Siemens Building Technologies; and Tim Whall, HSM's president and chief operating officer.

 Feedback from attendees was consistent in praising the majority of presenters for thoughtfully commenting on the industry, rather than simply selling their wares.